The Inquiry Path

 • why this timing matters

-• what kind of support you are seeking
+• what kind of support you’re seeking

 2. Initial Conversation